Characters: Yu-Gi-Oh! Main Characters

 - Game Master: Although never shown on-screen in the position, he loves building game boards and figures due to his love for Tabletops (even making a giant diorama of Ancient Egypt that serves as the battleground for the final arc in the manga), and would play with his friends more often if it wasn't for his Killer Game Master Super-Powered Evil Side.

-- His creation of the friendly White Mage Bakura NPC designed to specfically aid the players says otherwise, though.
+- His creation of the friendly White Mage Bakura NPC designed to specifically aid the players says otherwise, though.

 - Good Eyes, Evil Eyes: His round eyes nicely contrast with the Dark Bakura's narrow ones.

-- Healing Hands: Being a Level 13 White Mage, Bakura's DMPC in the Monster World arc was able to restore the entire party's health.
+- Healing Hands: Being a Level 13 White Wizard, Bakura's DMPC in the Monster World arc was able to restore the entire party's health.

 - Tries to make one in the anime's attempt to mirror the Monster World arc in Duelist Kingdom, when, having been transformed into the card Change of Heart, he possesses one of Dark Bakura's monsters and orders Dark Yugi to attack him; this would have won Dark Yugi the duel at the cost of sending Bakura to the Card Graveyard.
 It's averted though, because in the anime, Dark Yugi apparently has the ability to switch the souls of other people.